ryanatkn/gro/src/lib/docs/task.md

 and its task runner leverages the filesystem as the API and defers composition to the user in regular TypeScript modules.

+> Tasks are a special Gro construct.
+> If you want to simply execute regular TypeScript files,
+> use the `gro run` task, which works like the normal `node` CLI
+> but uses the Gro loader to support `.ts`.

 - Gro automatically discovers [all `*.task.ts` files](../docs/tasks.md)
   in your source directory, so creating a new task is as simple as [creating a new file](#define-a-task), no config needed,